Tempered AI Assessment

 - Screenshot error messages, UI mockups, architecture diagrams

-Do you use project-level AI configuration files?
+How do you manage project-level AI configuration files?

 Sources 3